 Our guiding principles

 To support dog owners to meet the health, welfare and happiness needs of their dogs we have developed a small number of guiding principles to inform our editorial content.
-We will:

 We are delighted to be working with Natalie Light BSc PGDip PGCert CCAB as our technical advisor on dog training and behaviour.
 Natalie is an Association for the Study of Animal Behaviour (ASAB) accredited Certificated Clinical Animal Behaviourist, an Animal Behaviour & Training Council (ABTC) Registered Clinical Animal Behaviourist and Animal Training Instructor and a full member of both the Association of Pet Behaviour Counsellors and Fellowship of Animal Behaviour Clinicians.

 - We encourage dog owners to use dog services (dog groomers, walkers, sitters, doggy day care, boarding) that are members of the Pet Industry Federation.

 - Our Family Dog follows the good practice guidelines developed by the British Veterinary Association (BVA) for the responsible use of pet animals in advertising.

 We also provide links to products that we think will be of benefit to dogs and their owners.
 If you buy a product via an affiliate link, we will receive a commission from that sale.
 As an Amazon Associate Our Family Dog earns from qualifying purchases.
 All affiliate marketing relationships are governed by our guiding principles.

 Finally, we sometimes partner with other organisations who align with our aims to provide content for the website.
 Some of this content will be sponsored and will be clearly marked as such.
 In order to maintain a good user experience, sponsored content will be written in the same editorial style as non-sponsored content.

 I’ve always believed that there is rarely such a thing as original thought, and that certainly applies to the contents of this site!